How do you judge the value of the leaders in your business? What are the true measures of CEO performance?

 Simply put the Human Capitalisation Rate (HCR), is the percentage potential of any community that has been unlocked.

 Malcolm Gladwell (with a hat tip to James Flynn) highlights this in his book Outliers.
-He slightly comedically demonstrates that the HCR of the NFL is approximately 16% – that is the percentage of human beings in North America who have the potential to be an elite NFL athlete that ended up making it is 16% (if the American Football league system was a university it would be shut down with that kind of success rate!).
+In a comedic case in point he demonstrates that the HCR of the NHL in Canada is approximately 50% (if the Canadian Ice Hockey League system was a university it would be shut down with that kind of success rate!) – that is the percentage of human beings in Canada who have the potential to be an elite NHL athlete that ended up making the NHL and all because of their birth date!
 In his explanation for why the capitalisation rate could be so low, Gladwell sets out three common assumptions: talent is scarce, talent is innate, talent is too narrowly defined.

 There are big challenges ahead for all of us, from integrating radically different working practices into your new every day to thinking about reintroducing furloughed workers and the future shape of your businesses and organisations.
 In short, What Great Looks Like™ might look a little different now than it did 100 days ago.
 In this Brave New World HCR should be your key KPI.